Reference Date: 13-November-2014

 Last year’s aggregate cereal production was also well below average, estimated at some 1.3 million tonnes (about 15 percent and 20 percent lower than in 2012 and the average of the previous five years).
 Production of millet, the most important staple crop, dropped by 22 percent compared to 2012.

 Reflecting last year’s reduced crop, millet prices have been following an upward trend since last June.
 By contrast, prices of imported rice, one of the most widely consumed cereals in the country, have remained relatively unchanged over the last two years.
 Rice prices increased steeply in the country from December 2011, but Government intervention in the form of price controls has kept prices stable since April 2012.

 Senegal still relies heavily on rice imports from the international market to meet its food requirements.
-Domestic production covers only about half of the country’s cereal utilization requirements, so its rice imports amount to an average of about 900 000 tonnes per annum.
+Domestic production covers only about half of the country’s cereal utilization requirements, therefore, its rice imports amount to an average of about 900 000 tonnes per annum.

-Food and agricultural assistance needed as the food security situation remains precarious
+Food and agricultural assistance needed as food security situation remains precarious

 A large segment of the Senegalese population relies on traditional agriculture and livestock related activities to maintain their livelihoods, and, therefore, remain in a state of chronic vulnerability due to unpredictable seasonal rains and climatic conditions.
 Moreover, the high import dependency rate for food exposes the population to fluctuations of the global market, keeping poor households in cycles of indebtedness and poverty.

 The United Nations and humanitarian partners launched a three-year Regional Strategic Response Plan (RSRP) earlier this year to provide aid to millions of people in nine countries of the Sahel belt.
 The country plan for Senegal is seeking to mobilize USD 122 to provide food and non-food assitance to over 2.6 million people accross the country.